LTUC/amman-dotnet-401d2/Curriculum/Class04/facilitator/README.md

 You do not have to go over each generation in depth, if you think it is too much to digest.
 This lecture can always be moved to another day if you don't have time to complete.

+## Lab Notes
+The Lab contains starter code.
+This will give them a look of what a console app with many classes could potentially look like.
+Provide this for them after the lecture and before they begin the lab.

+The lab will require some knowledge on multi-dimensional arrays.
+Encourage students to look back at the prework arrays reading as a refresher.

 ## What changed from yesterday?
-- N/A. Today is the first day of "Classes".
-Many questions that may have come up through the week should now be answered, or at least slightly answered
+- Today is the first day of "Classes".
+Many questions that may have come up through the week should now be answered, or at least more details provided.

 ## What might students struggle with today?
 - Properties are a hard concept for many to grasp.
 Usually the response is